ELITR/minuting-experimentation/methods/README.md

-Dialogue summarization methods from the literature.
+Dialogue summarization methods that we are trying from the literature.